nebuly-ai/optimate/apps/accelerate/chatllama/README.md

   Where:

-  - `<dataset_name>` could be "SHP" or "ARLHF" for the StanfordNLP/SHP dataset or ARLHF for the Anthropic/hh-rlhf dataset respectively;
+  - `<dataset_name>` could be "SHP" for the StanfordNLP/SHP dataset or "ARLHF" for the Anthropic/hh-rlhf dataset;
   - `<path_to_folder_for_download>` is the folder path to where the datasets are going to be created;
   - `<N>` is the number of samples of which the reward_dataset.json is composed.
   </details>